alumet-dev/alumet/plugin-quarch/README.md

 ## More information

-Quarch module commands are absed on the [SCPI](https://www.ivifoundation.org/specifications/default.html)
+Quarch module commands are based on the [SCPI](https://www.ivifoundation.org/specifications/default.html) specification.

 Quarch Module is installed on yeti-4 but you can access to it from every node of Grenoble.